ParthMiyani/pnyx-app/deliverables/D1/planning.md

 #### Q6: Have you met with your team?

-Do a team-building activity in-person or online.
-This can be playing an online game, meeting for bubble tea, lunch, or any other activity you all enjoy.
-* Get to know each other on a more personal level.
-* Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
-* Share at least three fun facts from members of you team (total not 3 for each member).

 * 3 Team Fun Facts:
   - Lance likes to collect sneakers.
   - Maroosh has been to 10 different schools throughout his life.